The best prescription for better blood pressure and cholesterol

 2. Walk and talk – Instead of sitting down when you’re on the phone, whether with your work colleagues, family, or friends, make a habit of walking and talking.

-3. Park at the back – If you usually look for a parking space right at the front of the lot, try parking farther away so that you have to get your steps.
+3. Park at the back – If you usually look for a parking space right at the front of the lot, try parking farther back so you have to walk a bit.

 4. Take the stairs – Ditch the elevator and use the stairs instead to get some great aerobic activity in.